ShatrovOA/dtFFT/docs/usage.rst

 Additional optional settings can be specified before plan creation using :f:type:`dtfft_config_t` (see `Setting Additional Configurations`_ below), allowing users to customize behavior such as Z-slab optimization or GPU backend selection.

-The following example creates a 3D C2C double-precision transpose-only plan:
+The following example creates a 3D C2C double-precision ``Transpose-Only`` plan:

 .. tabs::